EliasReutelsterz/Machine-learning-projects/README.md

 conda activate optimizer <br />
 pip install -r requirements.txt <br />
 python main.py <br />
-I wrote the program on basis of <a href="https://github.com/Jaewan-Yun/optimizer-visualization">this code<\a> which used an old version of tensorflow for the gradient calculation.
+I wrote the program on basis of <a href="https://github.com/Jaewan-Yun/optimizer-visualization">this code</a> which used an old version of tensorflow for the gradient calculation.
 I used pytorch instead.